ollehallin/workstation/README.md

 I store secret stuff in the encrypted file `ansible/vars/secrets.yml` and in some of the files in `ansible/files`.

+All variables in `secrets.yml` have names that begin with `secrets.`.

 `run.sh` expects to find the Ansible Vault password in `$HOME/.ansible-vault-password`.

 If you fork this project, you'll need to create a new `ansible/vars/secrets.yml` for storing _your_ secrets and store